iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ```

 ## 3. Run experiment
 [Iter8 experiments](concepts.md#what-is-an-iter8-experiment) are specified using the `experiment.yaml` file.
-The `iter8 run` command reads the `experiment.yaml` file, runs the experiment, and writes experiment results into the `result.yaml` file.
+The `iter8 run` command reads this file, runs the specified experiment, and writes the results of the experiment into the `result.yaml` file.

 Run the experiment you downloaded above as follows.

 ```shell
 cd load-test